gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

   ...and later needing to change it when June is added.

 * **Naming overload**: Coming up with variable names for each data point takes time.
-Also, you need to be creative in thinking of meaningful names for each variable
+Also, you need to be creative in thinking of meaningful names for these variables to make sense out of them

-* **Scalability drops**: Your logic becomes harder to extend and maintain.
-What if you wanted to store last year’s expenses too?
+* **Scalability drops**: This approach of creating individual variables for monthly expenses becomes harder to extend and maintain.
+What if you wanted to store last year’s expenses too - you would need to re-look at your variable naming strategy!

 ---